n8n-io/n8n-docs/docs/reference/glossary.md

 n8n has the ability to create webhooks that can be used to start workflows and receive data from systems outside of the n8n system itself.

+To learn more about *webhooks*, see [What's a Webhook?](https://sendgrid.com/blog/whats-webhook/).

 # Workflow
 A collection of [nodes](#Node) connected together to produce a specific outcome.

 n8n's primary form of programming uses a workflow model to represent both code and data flow.

+For more information, see [Workflow application](https://en.wikipedia.org/wiki/Workflow_application).